ourfriendselectric/golden-robot-records/_golden-robot-records/palace-of-the-kinh.md

 It’s Been A Long Time Coming hits you in the face you know it.

 The ‘freight train’ metaphor may be overused.
 But you’d be hard-pressed to find one that is better-suited to a band that has played constantly, released a mountain of music and expanded their markets at such a prolific rate.

+Palace of the King are set to release brand new music across 2019 through Golden Robot Records.&nbsp;